On the Identification of Elliptic Curves That Admit Infinitely Many Twists Satisfying the Birch-Swinnerton-Dyer Conjecture: Introduction

 \begin{theorem} Let $\mathcal{C}$ be the set of elliptic curves listed in \cite{banwait2024quadtwist}.
 For every $E \in \mathcal{C}$, there exists an explicit infinite family of quadratic twists $\{E_d\}$ such that each $E_d$ satisfies the full Birch and Swinnerton-Dyer conjecture. \end{theorem}

-The work \cite{banwait2024quadtwist} identifies $36{,}687$ elliptic curves admitting infinitely many quadratic twists satisfying the BSD conjecture, accounting for approximately $0.1\%$ of all elliptic curves with conductor \(N<500{,}000\).
+The work \cite{banwait2024quadtwist} identifies $36{,}687$ semistable elliptic curves admitting infinitely many quadratic twists satisfying the BSD conjecture, accounting for approximately $20.5\%$ of optimal semistable analytic-rank-0 elliptic curves and $1.20\%$ of all elliptic curves with conductor \(N<500{,}000\).
 We stress that unlike the probabilistic results, the BSD conjecture holds \emph{unconditionally} for these families.
 This provides us with a unique dataset: a large collection of elliptic curves where the order of the Shafarevich--Tate group $|\Sha(E_d)|$ is known unconditionally.

 Our second contribution uses this dataset to study the statistical distribution of $\Sha(E_d)$.
-A conjecture of Radziwiłł and Soundararajan \cite{radziwill2015moments}, motivated by random matrix theory, predicts that for a fixed elliptic curve $E$, the values of $\log(|\Sha(E_d)|/\sqrt{|d|})$ (suitably normalized) should follow a standard Gaussian distribution as $d$ varies.
-While this conjecture has been tested numerically assuming the validity of BSD to interpret analytic $L$-values as group orders \cite{dkabrowski2016behaviour}, our dataset allows for a verification that is independent of the BSD conjecture.
-We proceed in two steps: first, we establish a baseline by verifying that for generic twists (assuming BSD), the distribution converges to the predicted Gaussian.
-Second, we observe that for our specific BSD verified families, the distribution deviates significantly from the generic Radziwiłł--Soundararajan prediction as there is a positive bias.
+A conjecture of Radziwiłł and Soundararajan \cite{radziwill2015moments}, motivated by random matrix theory, predicts that for a fixed elliptic curve $E$, the values of $\log|\Sha(E_d) - \frac{1}{2}\log|d|$ (suitably normalized) should follow a standard Gaussian distribution as $d$ varies.
+Previously, this conjecture could only be tested numerically by assuming the validity of BSD to interpret analytic $L$-values as actual group orders \cite{dabrowski2016behaviour}.

+Because our dataset consists of families for which the full BSD conjecture is now unconditionally established, we are able to study the true order of $\Sha(E_d)$ without relying on this assumption.
+We structure our analysis in two steps.
+First, to establish a baseline, we look at generic twists; assuming BSD for these twists, we recover the predicted Gaussian distribution.
+Second, we examine our specific, unconditionally BSD-verified families.
+Here, we observe a significant deviation: the true distribution for these families exhibits a positive bias compared to the generic Radziwiłł--Soundararajan prediction.
+This deviation is not unexpected: the BSD-verified twists form a constrained arithmetic subfamily, cut out by local congruence and splitting conditions on twist parameter $d$, rather than an unbiased sample of all quadratic twists.

 Our work is supported by a code repository that is available here: